normative-io/company-service-public/background-scrapers/skeleton/README.md

 ## Prerequisites

-As a minimum, you should have gmake, git, and python3 installed.
+As a minimum, you should have make, git, and python3 installed.

 After checkout, install prerequisites:

 ```
-gmake prerequisites
+make prerequisites
 ```

 ## Install dependencies